 We had cyberbullying occur a lot last year.
 Kids wrote negative comments about other students online and thought it was private or that teachers and parents wouldn’t discover it.
 The cyberbullying spilled into the school building, causing fights in hallway after school.
 When we investigated what caused the problems, it often stemmed from comments or posts on social media.

 “A lot of our social media drama has declined since we made an effort to teach digital citizenship.”

-After we rolled out the curriculum, students began to think “I don’t want to be portrayed as a mean person, so I want present myself as a better person online.”
+After we rolled out the curriculum, students began to think “I don’t want to be portrayed as a mean person, so I want to present myself as a better person online.”
 A lot of our social media drama has declined since we made an effort to teach digital citizenship.
-Once we discussed the specifics of cyberbullying, digital identity, and digital footprint, my students realized that their words online could have a negative impact on their classmates, they understood the permanence of their comments, and built up empathy for what it would be like on the other side of the bullying situation.
+Once we discussed the specifics of cyberbullying, digital identity, and digital footprint, my students realized that their words online could have a negative impact on their classmates, they understood the permanence of their comments and built up empathy for what it would be like on the other side of the bullying situation.
 Many of the online troublemakers realized “wow, this can have a negative impact on my classmates and the community in general.”

-We’ve had a lot fewer problems this year that started on social media, and in my opinion it’s because of the digital citizenship curriculum.
+We’ve had a lot fewer problems this year that started on social media, and in my opinion, it’s because of the digital citizenship curriculum.
 Having the conversations as a class has made a big difference in how the kids think and act when they’re online.